 Teaching

-I am a faculty advisor to first year UBC undergraduates who are commuter students.
-The purpose of the collegium is to provide a fun, safe, and educational community for students to help them have a successful social and academic transition to university life.
-As part of my role, among other programming activities I’ll be hosting “boba education” parts 1, 2, and 3 (we learn about bubble tea including how to evaluate it and of course, including taste tests) and “cardio dance time warp” (also known as sweating to the 90s).
+As part of my role, among other programming activities I host “boba education” parts 1, 2, and 3 (we learn about bubble tea including how to evaluate it and of course, including taste tests) and “cardio dance time warp” (also known as sweating to the 90s).

 Psychology 217 (Thinking Straight about Psychology), University of British Columbia 2011-2014